NguyenDuyCuong/ml-tools/cicle-detector/datasets/bia-4-coco-dataset/README.roboflow.txt

-My First Project - v4 2025-04-25 6:20pm
+My First Project - v5 2025-05-09 9:17am
 ==============================

-This dataset was exported via roboflow.com on April 28, 2025 at 9:39 AM GMT
+This dataset was exported via roboflow.com on May 9, 2025 at 2:20 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects